 ● Engagement.
 Engage building occupants in the program by promoting the benefits to their health and environment, to mitigate potential concerns about low-fragranced green chemicals or cleaners working during office hours.

 Consider investing in accredited competency training for cleaning personnel now that government subsidies have been pulled, or specify at the tendering stage:

 CCPCMN4002B – implement and monitor environmentally sustainable work practices

 ● Monitoring.
-On going monitoring of cleaning and sustainable performance is essential.
+Ongoing monitoring of cleaning and sustainable performance is essential.
 Audit the cleaner’s room for how well the processes achieve the green cleaning outcomes, defined in your specifications.
-The chemicals may be certified, but if the dose is not controlled and the cloths are soiled and soggy, your green cleaning program will fail.
+The chemicals may be certified, but if the dose is not controlled and the clothes are soiled and soggy, your green cleaning program will fail.